 Wastewater treatment and water supply facilities are subject to stringent and complex environmental laws and regulations.
-The Master District currently receives wholesale water and wastewater services from the El Paso Water Utilities Public Service Board ("EPWU") for the areas within the District and the remaining Participant Districts.
+The Master District currently receives wholesale water and wastewater services from the El Paso Water Utilities Public Service Board ("EPWU") for the areas within the Participant Districts.
 Facilities must comply with environmental laws at the federal, state, and local levels.
 These laws and regulations can restrict or prohibit certain activities that affect the environment in many ways such as: